MateoGi/MateoGi/README.md

-- 👋 Hi, I’m @MateoGi
+- 👋 Hi, I’m Matt
-- 👀 I’m interested in nothing xd
+- 👀 I’m interested in GML/Haxeflixel Code.
 - 🌱 I’m currently learning school
 - 💞️ I’m looking to collaborate on people
-- 📫 How to reach me idk
+- 📫 <--- This is a mailbox

 <!---
 MateoGi/MateoGi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.